kimharr24/Syllabus-NEU-Frontend/README.md

 ```
 npm install
 ```
-in both the root directory and `/backend` to install the dependencies.
+to install necessary dependencies.
 To start the React front-end application, run
 ```
 npm run dev
 ```
 in a terminal from the root directory.
-Open up a second terminal and also run
+Open up a second terminal and also run the backend repository with
 ```
-npm run transpile-api
-npm run start-api
+npm run start
 ```

 from the root directory to activate the Express back-end server.
-The entire back-end is written in TypeScript, which is not interpretable by NodeJS.
-To resolve this issue, `npm run transpile-api` transpiles the TypeScript code into CommonJS and outputs the transpiled code to `/backend/api/transpiled-api/`.

 ## Linting
 This project uses <a href="https://www.npmjs.com/package/eslint-config-airbnb-typescript">eslint-config-airbnb-typescript</a> and <a href="https://prettier.io/">prettier</a> for enforcing code style and formatting.
 For integration with git, <a href="https://typicode.github.io/husky/#/">husky</a> is used for automating code formatting before every commit and works in tandem with <a href="https://github.com/conventional-changelog/commitlint">commitlint</a> to lint commit messages according to the <a href="https://www.conventionalcommits.org/en/v1.0.0/">conventional commit format</a>.
 The complete list of configurable commit message rules can be found <a href="https://github.com/conventional-changelog/commitlint/blob/master/docs/reference-rules.md">here</a>.
 To get started, run the following in the root directory